How A Major University Raised $3.26 million in 24 hours with help from Student-Athlete Alumni on Twitter.

 The event has proven critical to ensuring Purdue’s future as one of the world’s leading institutions.
 The aim is to secure funds for future endowments, programming, scholarships, research, faculty hires and more – all of which makes the school a competitive university among applicants and maintains its relevancy as an academic leader.

 The event is led by the University Development Office, which looks to incentivize the campus community by staging a competition.
-The university is divided into 70 different department units that categorically range from student groups to schools to colleges.
-Each of these units competes against one another in a race to see which unit can raise the most donations.
+The university is divided into 70 department units and 200 student-organizations that categorically range from student groups to schools to colleges.
+Each of these units competes against one another in a race to see which unit can raise the most dollars.
 Among those units vying for the top spot was the athletics department.

-The athletics department has its own development team, The John Purdue Club, charged with raising funds for myriad projects that benefit the university’s 18 different teams.
+The athletics department has its own development team, The John Purdue Club, charged with raising funds for a myriad projects that benefit the university’s 18 different teams.
 The department relies entirely on philanthropic gifts for its operations.
 So, development is as critical to athletics as it is to any department on the campus, if not moreso.

 The big athlete-driven opportunity

 The Athletics department, with a strong social presence of its own, recognized that its fan base was particularly active.
 But they knew by only leveraging channels proprietary to the department, they were limiting themselves.
 Unlike an email campaign, whereby marketers are limited to the number of emails they have, social media provides, in this case, endless opportunity.
 The team needed to think bigger.